lxin/quic/README.md

 ### TBD
 - Keepalive Timer
 - Stream Enhanced Management
-- Interoperability Testing with more Other QUIC Implementations
 - IPv6 Support Needs to be Tested
 - Handle Malicous QUIC Packets